10 Fascinating Things to See in Mexico City’s Centro Historico

 3. Catedral Metropolitana

 Adjacent to the Palacio Nacional, on the Zócalo, sits the Metropolitan Cathedral of Mexico City (Catedral Metropolitana).
-There’s a church on nearly every corner of this city, but this one is particularly interesting.
+There’s a church on nearly every corner of this city, but this one is particularly intriguing.

 First of all, it is massive and impossible to miss.
-Secondly, its facade definitely demands a second look.
-It was built in stages throughout many periods, you can see how the style of architecture has evolved, which is intriguing.
+Secondly, its facade demands a second look.
+It was built in stages throughout many periods; you can see how the style of architecture has evolved, which is intriguing.

 The church was built directly on top of a pyramid (Templo Mayor), which dates back to the 1300s.

-The crooked walls and ornate details of the cathedral’s architecture make it seem kind of eerie, reminding you that it has been privy to a lot of history, on both sides of its walls.
+The crooked walls and ornate details of the cathedral’s architecture create an eerie atmosphere, reminding you that it has been privy to a lot of history on both sides of its walls.

 4. Museo de Templo Mayor